From Risk Mitigation to Empowerment: The Evolution of Safety Standards for Autistic Children

 Autistic children, like all children, deserve environments that prioritize their safety and well-being.
 Over the years, the approach to ensuring their safety has evolved significantly, transitioning from risk mitigation to empowerment.
 This evolution has been influenced by historical shifts, regulatory influences, research findings, technological advancements, and a growing emphasis on inclusivity.
 In this comprehensive guide, we delve into the historical trajectory of safety standards for autistic children and explore how various stakeholders have collaborated to shape a more inclusive and supportive environment.

-Tracing the Historical Shifts in Safety Standards
+Historical Shifts in Safety Standards for Autistic Children

 The historical perspective of safety standards for autistic children offers valuable insights into the progression of approaches aimed at safeguarding these individuals.
 By understanding the challenges and developments that have unfolded over time, we can appreciate the significance of current safety measures and identify potential areas for enhancement.